RussellArvin/VeriShield/README.md

 - Zero-downtime deployments
 - Edge network distribution

-### SageMaker ML Model Deployment
+### ML Model Deployment on AWS

-Our deepfake detection model is deployed using AWS SageMaker, allowing us to:

-- **Leverage Hugging Face's Deep-Fake-Detector-Model** - We use the [prithivMLmods/Deep-Fake-Detector-Model](https://huggingface.co/prithivMLmods/Deep-Fake-Detector-Model) from Hugging Face
+For our AI capabilities including deepfake detection, we use AWS SageMaker with the [prithivMLmods/Deep-Fake-Detector-Model](https://huggingface.co/prithivMLmods/Deep-Fake-Detector-Model) from Hugging Face.
+This setup:

-- **Scale automatically** - Handle varying loads without manual intervention
+- **Scales automatically** with varying loads
-- **Optimize costs** - Pay only for what we use with serverless inference
+- **Optimizes costs** through serverless inference (pay-per-use)
-- **Ensure low latency** - Process images quickly for real-time threat assessment
+- **Ensures low latency** for real-time threat assessment
-- **Maintain high availability** - Multiple availability zones ensure reliable operation
+- **Maintains high availability** across multiple availability zones

-The model is deployed through our Terraform pipeline, which configures the SageMaker endpoint, necessary IAM roles, and API Gateway integration.
-This provides a secure, RESTful API that our Lambda functions can call to detect deepfakes in images.
+Our Terraform pipeline configures the SageMaker endpoints, IAM roles, and API Gateway integration, providing a secure API for Lambda functions.

 ### Infrastructure as Code with Terraform